Kernel Autocovariance Operators of Stationary Processes: Estimation and Convergence: Introduction

-To show consistency of any empirical statistic of the process $\left( \varphi(X_t) \right)_{t \in \Z}$, we face the challenge that properties of the $E$-valued process $(X_t)_{t \in \Z}$ must transfer accordingly to the embedded version of the process in the Hilbert space.
-In this situation, it is unlikely that we can transfer parametric properties of ~$(X_t)_{t \in \Z}$ to the nonlinearly embedded process $(\varphi(X_t))_{t \in \Z}$ without additional assumptions about the feature map $\varphi$.
-In contrast to the previously mentioned literature, we will consider a more general setting without a parametric model assumption about the underlying process~$(X_t)_{t \in \Z}$.
+We face the challenge that properties of the $E$-valued process $(X_t)_{t \in \Z}$ which quantify the convergence speed of any empirical statistic must transfer accordingly to the embedded version of the process in the Hilbert space $\inrkhs$.
+However, we can not require restrictive assumptions about the feature map $\varphi$ in order to ensure applicability of our results for various RKHSs in practice.
+Hence, in contrast to the previously mentioned literature, we consider a more general setting that does not require either $(X_t)_{t \in \Z}$ or $(\varphi(X_t))_{t \in \Z}$ to obey any specific parametric time series model.

 Recently, \cite{BZ2019} derived a Bernstein-type inequality for Hilbert space processes for a class of mixing properties called $\mathcal{C}$-mixing~\citep{Maume-Deschamps2006}.
-As a special case, the authors show that under restrictive Lipschitz conditions on the feature map $\varphi$, this mixing property is preserved under the RKHS embedding of a so-called $\tau$-mixing process.
-The derived inequality is then used to obtain concentration bounds for the context of RKHS learning theory, including covariance operator estimation without a time lag.
-To the best of our knowledge, this is the first time that RKHS covariance operator estimation is addressed in the context of weakly dependent data.
+As a special case, the authors show that under fairly restrictive Lipschitz conditions on the feature map $\varphi$, this mixing property is preserved under the RKHS embedding of a so-called $\tau$-mixing process.
+The derived inequality is then used to obtain concentration bounds for the context of RKHS learning theory, including kernel covariance operator estimation \emph{without a time lag}.
 As described for example by \cite{HangSteinwart2017}, the class of $\mathcal{C}$-mixing coefficients is only partly related to the classical strong mixing coefficients found in the literature~\citep{Doukhan94,Bradley2005}, which we will consider in this paper, in particular the concept of $\alpha$\emph{-mixing}.

+The contributions of this paper are: \begin{enumerate}[label=(\roman*)] \item A mathematical framework for kernel autocovariance operators of a stationary discrete-time process $(X_t)_{t \in \Z}$ taking values in a Polish space.
+This framework allows the investigation of ergodicity and strong mixing in the context of the embedded process $(\varphi(X_t))_{t \in \Z}$ under minimal requirements on the feature map $\varphi$.
+In particular, our assumptions are easily justifiable for further application in practical work on RKHS-based time series models.